 “To forgive someone you believe has hurt, harmed, or violated you is no easy feat.
 However, doing so is a spiritual mandate for your healing, learning, and growth."
 Iyanla Vanzant

-The concept of forgiveness makes perfect sense; the act of forgiving is the challenge.
+The concept makes perfect sense; the actual act of forgiving is the challenge.
 When we are wronged, we feel angry, sad or afraid.
 We feel the experience.
-When we attribute the wrong to a person or group of people, we form a grudge.
-Thoughts of this person (or group), generates bad feelings.
+When we attribute the wrong to a person or group of people, we create a grudge.
+Thoughts of this person (or group) continue to generate bad feelings long after the unpleasant moment.
 Memories are an evolutionary protection system, warning of possible danger.
-We were wronged; we store implicit and explicit memories of the event.
-These memories protect us from reoccurrences.
-Being wronged is a complex event, more than someone bad did something wrong that hurt us.
-Embracing the complexity of experience, we expand our understanding which assists us with forgiveness.
+We were wronged; we store implicit and explicit memories of the event to protect from reoccurrences.
+Being wronged is a complex event consisting of more than a bad action that hurt us.
+By embracing the complexity of experience, we expand understanding to assist with giving forgiveness.

-Expectations, biases, and personal meanings intertwine to generate a feeling reaction, knocking us off kilter.
-We know something is wrong and we seek explanations.
-If we know a cause, we can address it.
-But we tend to simplify the cause while minimizing our role.
-We even seek support of our limited assessment by rallying friends and family.
-We may gently probe others, “She was wrong, right?” or “I don’t think he should’ve acted that way?”
-Other times we abandon caution and blindly assume our perceptions are correct and publically attack with viciousness, presenting a demonizing portrayal of the accused and a sanitized portrayal of the victimized (our self).
+Expectations, biases, and personal meanings intertwine with an event to generate the feeling knocking us off kilter.
+We know something is wrong (because we felt it) and we seek explanations.
+If we can identify a cause, we can address it.
+But we tend to simplify causes while minimizing our role.
+We even seek support of our limited assessment by rallying friends and family behind our victimization.
+We probe supporting others, “She was wrong, right?” or “I don’t think he should’ve acted that way?”
+Other times we abandon caution and blindly assume our perceptions are correct and attack with viciousness, presenting a demonizing portrayal of the accused and a sanitized presentation of self.
 Friends and family eager to please join the destructive frenzy, duped by our structuring of the events, they defend.

-We need others; connections pay significant dividends.
-Relationship skills provide survival benefits.
-Relationships involve emotions, pushing actions to gain acceptance, recognition, and status.
+We need others; healthy connections pay significant dividends.
+Relationship skills provide a host of survival benefits.
+The importance of relationships magnifies the intensity of emotions, pushing actions to gain acceptance, recognition, and status.
 Within reason these drives serve us well.
 When out of balance, they become destructive.
-Because of the important connection between relationships survival and well-being, our brains strenuously attend to conflicts.
+Because of the strong connection between relationships, survival and well-being, our brains strenuously attend to conflicts.
 We pine over hurts and develop theories.
 Gossip and judgment swells in the competitive world of connections.
-When a relationship momentarily stings, we interpret the event, projecting the moment into more meaningful implications.
-We can shamefully accept inaptitude for relationships or brazenly affix blame to the other.
-To escape responsibility and fear of ineptness, we tend focus on the wrongfulness of the other, justifying the pain; they, we reason, rightfully deserve our condemnation.
-To forgive requires interrupting this process of justification.
+When a relationship momentarily stings, we interpret the event, drawing more meaningful implications.
+We can shamefully accept inaptitude for relationships or brazenly affix blame outside our control.
+To escape the fear of relationship ineptness, we tend to focus on the wrongfulness of the other, justifying the pain; they, we reason, rightfully deserve our condemnation.

 Forgiveness can’t be forced.
-Depending on the magnitude of the offense, and personal sensitivity, healthy efforts to understand, broadening acceptance of complexity and increasing compassion slowly heal the deep wounds, instill greater wisdom, while we still remain capable of employing protective precautions to prevent further victimization from an unrepentant offender.
+Depending on the magnitude of the offense, and personal sensitivity, healthy efforts to understand slowly heal the deep wounds at an individual pace.
+Our widening understanding instills greater wisdom, while we continue to employ protective precautions to prevent further victimization from an unrepentant offender.

 We work towards forgiveness.
-We can’t just forgive because we know its healthy.
+We can’t just forgive because we know it’s healthy.
 The body doesn’t work this way.
 We engage in growth activities that prepare our minds and bodies to naturally forgive.
-Forgiveness may not be immediately available—we don’t just say, “I forgive” to magically diminish feelings.
-Negative emotions are a biological response to hurt; it’ part of a self-protection system.
-Some master the art of forgiveness and reap rich rewards.
+Forgiveness may not be immediately available—we don’t just say, “I forgive” to magically diminish powerful feelings.
+Negative emotions are a biological response to hurt, part of a self-protection system.
+Some quickly master the art of forgiveness and reap rich rewards.
+Others, like myself, work towards forgiveness.
 Carrying hate is costly—hate leads to a conflicted and chaotic life.
-Others, like myself, work towards forgiveness.

 Knowledge, wisdom and compassion refine emotions, soften grudges, and expand our joys.
-As we grow spiritually, we naturally begin to forgive the imperfect people. ~Troy Murphy
+As we grow spiritually, we naturally begin to forgive.